ludocode/onramp/README.md

 Only the first two steps are platform-specific.
 The entire rest of the process operates on a platform-independent bytecode.
 Onramp bytecode is simple to implement, simple to hand-write, and simple to compile to, making the entire bootstrap process as simple and portable as possible.

-The platform-independence of Onramp makes present-day C trivially compilable by future archaeologists, alien civilizations, collapse recovery efforts and more.
+The platform independence of Onramp makes present-day C trivially compilable by future archaeologists, alien civilizations, collapse recovery efforts and more.
 The goal of Onramp is to maintain a timeless and universal bootstrapping path to C.